 My immediate family celebrates Thanksgiving with a traditional American dinner, which we all pitch in to prepare and clean up afterward.
 The dinner is accompanied by great discussions, games, laughter, roasted marshmallows, and singing with guitars and harmonies.

-It's a loving, creative gathering of parents, siblings, and kids—not the 150 or so celebrants of my ancestor's time, but big enough for us.
-We remember and appreciate the lives of our parents, aunts, uncles, and grandparents who have passed on, and of other family members living too far away to join us in California.
+It's a loving, creative gathering of parents, siblings, and kids, where we remember and appreciate the lives of our parents, aunts, uncles, and grandparents who have passed on, and of other family members living too far away to join us in California.

-I awoke this morning with a devout thanksgiving for my friends, the old and the new.— Ralph Waldo Emerson
+I awoke this morning with a devout thanksgiving for my friends, the old and the new.

 An Attitude of Gratitude

-This year I've decided to dedicate Thanksgiving to whatever partnership currently exists between Native Americans and the mainstream population, however unacknowledged it may be.
+This year I've decided to dedicate Thanksgiving to whatever partnerships currently exist between Native Americans and the mainstream population, however unacknowledged they may be.
 The first step toward rectification is appreciation, after all, and I am honored to extend appreciation to those who gave so much to my ancestors that has filtered down to us today.

-To all Native Americans up and down the entire Americas: Thank you for your generosity so many years ago.
-May we find a way to create new partnerships in these times that counteract the worst of the past with something much better, including mutual benefit, respect, and understanding.
+To all Native Americans up and down the entire Americas: Thank you for the generosity you offered so many years ago.
+May we find a way to create new partnerships in these times that counteract the worst of the past with something better—including mutual benefit, respect, and understanding.

 © 2011 Sustainable Sue